cannmirror/pto-isa/README.md

 PTO instructions support two modes: **Auto Mode** (where the user does not allocate buffers or manage pipelining) and **Manual Mode** (where the user must allocate buffer addresses and manage pipelining).
 We recommend the following steps for optimizing operators:

 1. Develop the operator based on Auto Mode, generating PTO instruction sequences according to the algorithm logic.
-2. Verify functionality and correctness in CPU simulations.
+2. Verify functionality and correctness in CPU simulation.
 3. Port the code to Ascend hardware to ensure correctness and collect performance data.
 4. Identify performance bottlenecks (CUBE Bound, MTE Bound, Vector Bound) and begin optimization and tuning.